 If you are in need of a vehicle modification, we recommend looking at the resources provided by the Adaptive Driving Alliance to help assist you in your mobility product decisions.

-Though it’s illegal for insurance companies to use a disability as a factor in determining your auto insurance rates, many insurers use legal loopholes to raise premiums for drivers with disabilities.
+Though it’s illegal for an auto insurance company to use a disability as a factor in determining your rates, many insurers use legal loopholes to raise premiums for drivers with disabilities.

-As Disabled World explains, some insurance companies may try to exploit laws designed to regulate street racing modifications to refuse coverage or increase the premiums for mobility-adapted vehicles.
+As Disabled World explains, some insurance companies may try to exploit laws designed to regulate street racing modifications to refuse coverage or increase the insurance premium for a mobility-adapted vehicle.
 Companies may also cite disabilities as risk-raising factors and try to issue rate hikes as a result.
 Talk to an independent insurance agent if you’re having trouble finding affordable rates.

 Learn More About Disability Rights in Your State